MD2Korg/CerebralCortex-Vagrant/README.md

   ![Turn Off Data Collection](imgs/DataCollectionOFF.png)

-2. Connect the smartphone to a PC using the charging cable.
+2. Connect the smartphone to a computer using the charging cable.

   ![mCerebrum Computer Interface](imgs/phone2computer.png)

+3. If prompted, accept the prompt on your phone to allow access to your phone files from the computer.

   ![Enable Android File Transfer](imgs/phoneAllowPC2.png)